phingofficial/phing/README.md

 ----------------

-  If you are contributing code to the Phing project and want to use PhpStorm for development feel free to ask Ben (bschultz.bb@gmail.com) for our Open Source License.
+  If you are contributing code to the Phing project and want to use PhpStorm for development feel free to ask Michiel (mrook AT php DOT net) for our Open Source License.

   Proud to use: